 Life skills training involves all the skills a person must have in order to function successfully in the world.
 These include time management, career guidance, money management, and effective communication.
 Truly successful mental health recovery is based on the ability to not only live substance-free but to thrive.
 Life skills teach the practical necessities of functioning in society, which sets clients up for success in life, and therefore sobriety.

-- Psycho-educational Groups that will further help clients incorporate the information, which will help them understand various mental health symptoms/diagnosis and establish coping strategies to decrease symptoms and maintain/enhance a higher level of functioning and guide them to more productive choices in life.
+Psycho-educational Groups will help clients incorporate the life skills training information, which will help them understand various mental health symptoms/diagnosis and establish coping strategies to decrease symptoms and maintain/enhance a higher level of functioning and guide them to more productive choices in life.

-- Coping/Grounding Skills Development Groups are intended to cultivate the skills that our clients will need to achieve and maintain emotional stability.
-These skills may either be directly related to their mental health symptoms ie; ways to communicate symptoms and manage stigma, avoid triggers, or cope with symptoms, or may apply to broader areas relevant to our client’s continued emotional stability such as ways to manage anger, solve problems, or relax to decrease emotional reaction/response to situations.
+Coping/Grounding Skills Development Groups are intended to cultivate the skills that our clients will need to achieve and maintain emotional stability.
+These skills may either be directly related to their mental health symptoms, for example, ways to communicate symptoms and manage stigma, avoid triggers, or cope with symptoms, or may apply to broader areas relevant to our client’s continued emotional stability such as ways to manage anger, solve problems, or relax to decrease emotional reaction/response to situations.

-- Barriers to Change Groups will utilize states of change to address client’s denial and lack of clinical knowledge about their mental health symptoms, increase their sense of commitment to continued treatment, effect change in maladaptive behaviors and support behaviors conducive to their health and safety.
+Barriers to Change Groups will utilize steps of change to address client’s denial and lack of clinical knowledge about their mental health symptoms.
+It will also increase their sense of commitment to continued treatment, effect change in maladaptive behaviors, and support behaviors conducive to their health and safety.

 - Managing patients with disorders who are stabilized;

 - Evaluating patients’ needs for in-depth mental health assessment;

 - Timely referral to an appropriate provider for mental health crises or the emergence of a primary mental health disorder when the provider is not staffed to address particular primary mental health problems.